EXCLUSIVE-Google suspends some business with Huawei after Trump blacklist -source

 NEW YORK, May 19 (Reuters) - Alphabet Inc's Google has suspended business with Huawei that requires the transfer of hardware, software and technical services except those publicly available via open source licensing, a source familiar with the matter told Reuters on Sunday, in a blow to the Chinese technology company that the U.S. government has sought to blacklist around the world.

-A Google spokesperson said the company is "complying with the order and reviewing the implications" without giving details.

 The move could hobble Huawei's smartphone business outside China as the tech giant will immediately lose access to updates to Google's Android operating system.
-Future versions of Huawei smartphones that run on Android will also lose access to popular services including the Google Play Store and Gmail and YouTube apps.
+The next version of its Android smartphones will also lose access to popular services including the Google Play Store and Gmail and YouTube apps.

 "Huawei will only be able to use the public version of Android and will not be able to get access to proprietary apps and services from Google," the source said.